World Population Day 2018 Highlights Family Planning

 Planet Aid supports projects that confront the issue of forced marriage among young girls, and promotes the early and continued education of young girls.
 Research has shown that educated women are less likely to marry early, more likely to have healthy babies, and more likely to send their own children to school.

-Focused on the Namacurra district of Mozambique, GSS is designed to address barriers that impede vulnerable girls’ ability to transition from upper primary school (6th and 7th grade) to secondary school and subsequently complete their schooling.
-The project works with 18 primary schools and 3 secondary schools.
+Focused on the Namacurra district of Mozambique, GSS is designed to address barriers that impede vulnerable girls’ ability to transition from upper primary school (sixth and seventh grade) to secondary school and subsequently complete their schooling.
+The project works with 18 primary schools and three secondary schools.

 GSS is strengthening community members’ support for girls’ education while addressing factors to reduce teenage pregnancy.
 For young girls who become pregnant, the project helps to create the support needed for them to stay in school.